 This has the effect of cheaper boards trying to compensate poor construction with impressive sounding marketing spiel, unrelated pay for play product videos by youtube / instagram 'influencers' and and gimmick concepts.
 Standing on boards between saw horses, hitting boards with mallets, throwing them off buildings or driving over them with vehicles has absolutely nothing to do with paddling a board on water.

-A good inflatable SUP will have little or no noticeable flex and will not feel bouncy, but the price will be higher because of the expensive material required to make a board with ideal physical properties.
+A good inflatable SUP will have little or no noticeable flex and will not feel bouncy, but the price will be higher because of the expensive material required to make a board with ideal physical properties and outline shape.
 It's important to make this distinction because a lot of false information and innuendo circles the internet ad nauseam where all inflatable paddle boards are painted with the same brush.
-There are levels to this and understanding this core concept can be difficult for most people looking to buy and inflatable SUP under the tidal wave of misinformation.
+There are levels to this and understanding this core concept can be difficult for most people looking to buy an inflatable SUP.

 Cheap paddle boards are cheap for a reason.
 Cheap inflatable SUPs are made from thin single-layer material which results in a board with inferior rigidity and durability.
 Cheap hard boards seem okay at first use, but can quickly delaminate and get water inside the outer shell.
 Beware of marketing claims, because the low end of the market is rife with false advertising regarding how the boards are constructed.